When it comes to bike helmets, the focus is invariably on the outer shell and the foam liner on the inside of the helmet.

 The majority of bike helmet shells are polycarbonate, while a few others have an ABS shell and the cheapest ones being made out of PVC.
 These types of polymers have different qualities including cost of raw materials and durability and as such the type of helmet shell plays a major part in the helmet price.

-In polycarbonate and ABS shells the EPS liner is formed together with the shell in what is often referred to as in-mold.
+In polycarbonate and ABS shells the EPS liner is often formed together with the shell in what is often referred to as in-mold.
 The EPS is expanded using steam in the mold with the shell at a very high level of temperature.
 In-mold construction makes for a much sturdier and durable helmet.

 PVC helmet shells are usually created separately from the EPS liner then glued together.